 Of course, having these shared qualities does not make it the best in performance but it will allow you to get a good balance of both amp types.
 Lucky for you, we’ve scouted a list of the best combo amps below.
 Check them out and perhaps one of them will convince you to give it a try.

-Think that a solid state amp can never compare to the quality of a tube?
+Think that a solid-state amp can never compare to the quality of a tube?
 The Fender Champion 20 might just change your mind.
-This amp is best suited for the beginner who does a lot of practicing.
+This amp is best suited for the beginner who does a lot of practice.